Saipriyagoka/AppStore/README.md

 Application WorkFlow:
 -------------------------------------------------------------------------------------

-1. Add to cart: create a new product and store it in a DB
+1. Add to cart: Create a new product and store it in a DB

 2. List of Products: Listing of all the Products which are currently there in DB

 3. Remove From Cart: Deleting the Product from the DB

-4. Place order: consider whatever is there in the DB and create a Order Invoice
+4. Place order: Consider whatever is there in the DB and create a Order Invoice